ofersarid/reactor/README.md

-# Reactor - Headless DAM for React.
+# Reactor - Plug and play CMS for React.